How to use a ladder safely - Henchman’s at home safety guide

 As a guideline, you should check the following:

-• If the rungs are bent, are too worn, loose or even missing, your ladder could fail.
+- The rungs/steps - if the rungs are bent, too worn, loose or even missing, your ladder could fail.
+You should check for any spills of liquid, like paint or oil, as this will increase the risk of slipping.

-• If the locking mechanisms (the mechanism that ensures the ladder stay’s upright) are bent or damaged, your ladder could collapse while in use.
+- The locking mechanisms -if the locking mechanisms (the mechanism that ensures the ladder stays upright) are bent or damaged, your ladder could collapse while in use.
 It’s crucial to check that any locking bars are engaged before mounting the ladder.

 Safety precautions for using a ladder: